solygambas/node-task-manager-rest-api/task-manager/README.md

 ## Features
 - performing CRUD operations (create, read, update, delete) using MongoDB.
 - using promises and async/await method.
-- modeling data with Mongoose.
+- modelling data with Mongoose.
 - validating user data with validator.
 - enabling REST API routes (post, get, patch, delete) with Express.
 - adding registered users to MongoDB and hashing passwords with bcryptjs.